-On warm summer nights the quai along the left bank of Port St. Bernard comes alive with people strolling, picnicking and ballroom dancing.
-Every evening, starting 1 June through the end of August, dancers gather along the river bank near the Institut du Monde Arabe, in the Jardin Tino Rossi, to perfect their salsa, tango, waltz and swing.
+On warm summer nights the quai along the left bank of Port St Bernard comes alive with people strolling, picnicking and ballroom dancing.
+Every evening, starting June 1 through the end of August, dancers gather along the river bank near the Institut du Monde Arabe, in the Jardin Tino Rossi, to perfect their salsa, tango, waltz and swing.

-Hunting for Roman ruins
+Hunting for Roman ruins in Paris

-Paris is still riddled with numerous timeworn traces of its ancient Roman past: a coliseum, baths, and various remains of walls, pillars and carved stones lie strewn about the city, waiting to be discovered by those with an observant eye.
+The beautiful capital is still riddled with numerous timeworn traces of its ancient Roman past: a coliseum, baths, and various remains of walls, pillars and carved stones lie strewn about the city, waiting to be discovered by those with an observant eye.
 While the Roman Baths at Cluny are plausibly the most impressive architectural remnant from the Roman era, the Archaeological Crypt near Notre Dame reveals the center of the old Roman city of Lutetia, right on the Île de la Cité.

 Explore the 19th-century covered passages of Paris: remnants of the post-revolution rise of the middle-class in France, these precursors of today’s department stores and malls have mostly disappeared.
 Less than 30 still exist today.
 Some of the most impressive lie strung in a line stretching from Passage Vivienne, behind the Palais Royal, continuing northbound, where they end at rue Cadet, a charming, bustling little street.
 Passage hopping is perfect for a rainy day in Paris.

-Share a bottle of wine at the edge of the Canal St. Martin with a friend on a warm evening.
-Many Paris first-timers (and a lot of long-timers) have yet to experience the Canal St. Martin, but it is a popular treat with in-the-know Parisians, artists and the Bobo-Chic crowd.
-Use a Canal St. Martin walking tour to find the most charming areas.
+Share a bottle of wine at the edge of the Canal St Martin with a friend on a warm evening.
+Many Paris first-timers (and a lot of long-timers) have yet to experience the Canal St Martin, but it is a popular treat with in-the-know Parisians, artists and the Bobo-Chic crowd.
+Use a Canal St Martin walking tour to find the most charming areas.